crystalsu2008/MayaMiscTools/README.md

 # MayaMiscTools
-&emsp;MayaMiscTools is a collection of some miscellaneous tools and scripts for Autodesk Maya.
+&emsp;```This is a practice for my Maya Python coding study.``` MayaMiscTools is a collection of some miscellaneous tools and scripts for Autodesk Maya.
 It's written in Python or MEL.

 __Procedure Name__ : MayaMiscTools<br>
 __Update__ : August 1, 2016<br>